 - Oversold – Below 30.

-Bullish RSI crossover – crossing 30 from the below signals corrective rally or trend reversal.
+Bullish RSI crossover – cuts 30 from below.

 Traditional parameter used is 14 period.

-Relative Strength Indicator also forms patterns like the double top, the double bottom and the head and shoulder.
+The indicator also forms patterns like the double top, the double bottom and the head and shoulder.